Gender Dysphoria

 1. Is gender dysphoria a mental illness?

-No, gender dysphoria is not a mental illness.
-It is a condition where an individual’s gender identity does not align with the sex assigned at birth.
-However, gender dysphoria can coexist with other mental health challenges, such as depression or anxiety.
+No, gender dysphoria itself is not a mental illness.
+It’s a condition where someone’s gender identity doesn’t match the sex they were assigned at birth.
+However, struggling with dysphoria can lead to stress, anxiety, or depression, which is why support and acceptance are so important.

 2. Can gender dysphoria be treated?

-4. How do I create an inclusive environment for individuals with gender dysphoria?
+4. How do I create a safe and inclusive environment?

-5. Where can I find more information and support for gender dysphoria?
+5. Where can I find more information and support?

 Book An Appointment